-The low-quality group, composed of unprotected and vulnerable individuals, is characterized by a specific combination of elements (Table 3).
+The low-quality group, composed of unprotected and vulnerable individuals, is characterized by a specific combination of elements (Table 4).
 In terms of social security, 15.6% are not members of a healthcare coverage system, 93.6% are not insured against occupational risks and 88.2% do not contribute to a pension plan.
 Furthermore, regarding the type of contract, 90.9% have a basic level, which means that most of these workers are submitted to verbal contracts with no protections included.
 Moreover, these workers have no legal limit on their working hours, almost half earn less than the minimum wage, and only 2% are members of a Caja de Compensación Familiar.
 As for individual and collective rights, workers with low-quality of employment do not receive vocational training, are not unionized, and only 4% are able to create a local union in the workplace.
 This low level of unionization can be explained by the accumulation regime particularly unfavourable to workers' collective organizations regardless of the workplace.

 Conversely, the high-quality group is composed predominantly of workers with protections, as 48.4% have a complete employment contract and 84.5% are contributing members of a health plan.
-Moreover, these workers enjoy other types of protections, such as occupational risk insurance, membership to a pension plan, a stable income above the minimum wage, and the possibility of balancing work and family life.
-As for collective rights, 77.6% are able to create a local union but only 5.5% are unionized.
+Moreover, these workers enjoy other types of protections, such as occupational risk insurance, membership to a pension plan, a stable income above the minimum wage, and the possibility of balancing work and

-&lt;sup>6 The Cajas de Compensación Familiar are private not for profit entities that provide economic redistribution through subsidies and services (health, education, sports, culture, tourism, housing, loans, etc.).
+&lt;sup>9The Cajas de Compensación Familiar are private not for profit entities that provide economic redistribution through subsidies and services (health, education, sports, culture, tourism, housing, loans, etc.).
 All employers must register membership for all permanent employees or workers engaged in work activity for more than four hours a day or more than 93 hours monthly.